reverentgeek/deno-cli-demo/post.md

 Open your computer's terminal (or command prompt).
 Change the current directory to the folder where you normally save projects.

-> **Note:** If you don't already have a folder where you store software projects, I personally like to create a folder at the root of my home directory named `projects`.
+> **Note:** If you don't already have a folder where you store software projects, I like creating a folder at the root of my home directory named `projects`.
 More than likely, when you open your computer's terminal/console app, you are automatically placed in your "user home" folder.
 Use `mkdir projects` (or `md projects` if you're on Windows) to create the folder.
 Then, use `cd projects` to change to that new folder.

 Verify you have Deno 2.0 (or higher) installed using the following command.